 Two years ago, I know I felt like I never had a moment to myself that Jessie didn’t need something.
 If I sat down, it seemed that was the moment she would ask for a drink or something to eat.
 There were parts of showering that she needed help with for a long time.
 They weren’t a lot of things that she could do completely independently.

-Now, Jessie can make a pitcher of koolaid from start to finish (sometimes its more tart than others) fix herself a drink, heat a biscuit in the microwave or make herself a sandwich.
+Now, Jessie can make a pitcher of koolaid from start to finish (sometimes it’s a little more tart if she forgets to level the measuring cup) fix herself a drink, heat a biscuit in the microwave or make herself a sandwich.
 She mostly puts away everything she uses in her makings.
 She sometimes still spills a little koolaid when she carries the pitcher to the refrigerator when its full to the brim.
 Now she is learning how to mop it up.
 To be truthful, some of these steps could have gone faster.
 Have I told you that I’m tired?

 Although I still feel on call 24/7 it has made a tremendous difference that Jessie can do many more things independently.
-Some days it does still feel like she only needs something when I sit down, but we have come a loooong way, baby.
+Some days it does still feel like if I sit down that’s a cue for her to call my name, but we have come a loooong way, baby.

 Think long-term.
 Your child will likely outlive you.